The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Introduction

 The figure represents an industry with fixed input prices where all firms are identical and characterized by the marginal (MC) and average (AC) cost functions depicted in the left panel.
 In an LRCE, price is at the minimum point of the AC function, $p^{e}$, and aggregate quantity is given by the demand function evaluated at that price, $Q_{0}^{e}$.
 Suppose that there is a shift of the (inverse) demand function from $P_{0}^{d}$ to $P_{1}^{d}$ in Figure \ref{fig:txtbook}.
 In the short run, the number of firms stays fixed, so price and quantity increase from the original LRCE at point $A$ to the new short-run equilibrium at point $B$, a movement occurring along the short-run supply function $S_{0}$.
 But then firms make positive (economic) profits, and these profits attract additional firms into the market.
 In the long-run, the new LRCE is at point $C$, where all firms make zero profits at price $p^{e}$ and aggregate production increases to $Q_{1}^{e}$.
 Thus, the (long-run) industry supply function, $S_{LR}$, is horizontal at the minimum of the average cost function, $p^{e}$.

 A distinguishing characteristic of Marshall's analysis is the notion of a \emph{representative firm}.
 While Marshall recognized that there are \emph{different} firms in an industry, subsequent developments have focused on the case where all firms are identical in a long-run equilibrium. \citet{viner1953cost}{[}1931{]}, pg.
-222, justifies this view: \begin{quote} ``If there are particular units of the factors which retain permanently advantages in value productivity over other units of similar factors, these units, if hired, will have to be paid for in the long-run at differential rates proportional to their value productivity, and if employed by their owner should be charged for costing purposes with the rates which could be obtained for them in the open market and should be capitalized accordingly.'' \end{quote} Viner's argument may justify why firms do not make rents in the presence of markets that bid up the price of advantageous factors, such as exceptional managerial ability.
+222, justifies this view: \begin{quote} ``If there are particular units of the factors which retain permanently advantages in value productivity over other units of similar factors, these units, if hired, will have to be paid for in the long-run at differential rates proportional to their value productivity, and if employed by their owner should be charged for costing purposes with the rates which could be obtained for them in the open market and should be capitalized accordingly.'' \end{quote} {}

+{} Viner's argument may justify why firms do not make rents in the presence of markets that bid up the price of advantageous factors, such as exceptional managerial ability.
 But the argument does not imply that firms with different technologies or productivities cannot coexist in equilibrium.
 A realistic feature of an industry is that low-productivity firms can potentially become high-productivity firms and vice versa.
 This feature implies that equilibrium will be characterized both by coexistence of heterogeneous firms and turnover (entry and exit), and it does not seem appropriate to exclude these realistic features from a theory of LRCE.

 Our objective in this paper is to go back to Marshall's original motivation and to extend the classical theory of LRCE to the case of heterogeneous firms.
 Fortunately, we don't have to formulate a new model, since \citet{hopenhayn1992entry} actually introduced and studied a model of competitive industry dynamics where firms' productivities evolve over time and exit and entry is an equilibrium phenomenon.
 We take the steady-state equilibrium in Hopenhayn's model as the natural extension of the theory of LRCE to the case with heterogeneous firms. \citet{hopenhayn1992entry}, however, did not link his work to the early theory on LRCE, and our contribution is to fill-in this gap.